 You’ll see improved traffic much faster with PPC than SEO.
 Of course, you’ll still need a robust strategy, carefully tailored keyword lists, and ad copy.
 But compared to SEO’s tortoise speed, PPC is the fast-footed hare.

-“PPC campaigns give you instant impressions and clicks, which means you can start driving traffic instantly.
-While campaigns will need to go through a learning phase of about two weeks when launched, you can expect to see results very quickly — in the first couple weeks [or the] first month.
-Over time, as you optimize the campaigns and the machine learning gathers more data, you can expect to see better performance, though I would say 3-6 months is when you really can see things take off.”
+Over time, as you optimize the campaigns and the machine learning gathers more data, you can expect to see better performance, though Palmer says 3-6 months is when you really see things take off.

 2. Time-specific traffic and hyper-targeting